MicrosoftDocs/cpp-docs/docs/atl/reference/compiler-options-macros.md

 ### Remarks

-The ATL and MFC libraries have been changed to match the Visual C++ compiler's improved standard C++ compliance.
+The ATL and MFC libraries have been changed to match the Microsoft C++ compiler's improved standard C++ compliance.
 According to the ANSI C++ standard, the syntax of a pointer to a class member function should be `&CMyClass::MyFunc`.

 When [_ATL_ENABLE_PTM_WARNING](#_atl_enable_ptm_warning) is not defined (the default case), ATL/MFC disables the C4867 error in macro maps (notably message maps) so that code that was created in earlier versions can continue to build as before.
 If you define **_ATL_ENABLE_PTM_WARNING**, your code should be C++ standard compliant.